Yamaha have had a long history of making portable keyboards and continue to refine the technology that accompanies these instruments.

 The soft-one touch response of the keys will also be a source of frustration to musicians who are used to a velocity-sensitive approach or a weighted keyboard action and in general limits the ability to deliver more virtuosic pieces.
 The instrument would present more problems for advanced musicians.

-For a 61-key entry-level keyboard, the keyboard offers a broad spectrum of pleasant tones.
+For a 61-key entry-level keyboard, the PSR-E343 offers a broad spectrum of pleasant tones.
 These can be used to provide excellent sounds in conjunction with recording software.

-The links to other devices and software make the keyboard quite versatile and for learning to play and perform, the keyboard is a great introductory digital instrument.
+The links to other devices and software make the keyboard quite versatile and for learning to play and perform, the PSR-E343 is a good beginner keyboard.